 Follow the on-screen instructions and defeat the boss.
 Then, travel back to Serenity Island, and the quest will be marked as complete.
 The rewards are explained hereinafter.

 6. Harmony Island

 Harmony Island is an adventure island, meaning that it has randomized admission time, and you can only visit it once.
 One way to keep track of adventure islands is by using the Procyon’s Compass.
-Procyon’s Compass will list all adventure islands to be unlocked, the estimated time till entrance, and will also help you get to the adventure island.
+Procyon’s Compass will list all adventure islands to be unlocked at the estimated time till entrance and will also help you get to the adventure island.

-Once the count down completes, you will only have three minutes to spend on Harmony Island.
+Once the countdown is complete, you will only have three minutes to spend on Harmony Island.
 Since this is an Adventure Island, you’ll need to complete the yellow quest, ‘Heavenly Harmony’.

 When done with this quest, you’ll be able to participate in co-op quests, available via your map.
 Make sure to complete at least one objective of the co-op quest to be rewarded with a chest, which will drop 1 of two rewards randomly, so you can repeat Harmony Island twice to get all the rewards listed below.